Frequently Asked Questions

-A: If a person is in an Orange County jail, Hope House needs a court order requesting us to come and interview him or her.
+A: If a person is in an Orange County jail and has medi-cal arrangements can be made to be placed on our wait list.
+Hope House needs a court order requesting us to come and interview him or her.
 After the interview, if it is determined the person is eligible for Hope House, they will be put on our waitlist.
 When there is an opening, usually the person can be released to Hope House.
 Please call 714-776-7490 for more information.

 Q: Does Hope House provide family counseling?

 A: If a client requests family counseling, sometimes this can be accommodated.

 A: Clients who have graduated from Hope House may come in for out-patient therapy for a fee.

 A: Some medications are allowed, when you come in for the interview bring a list of the medications you take and you will be informed at that time if they are allowed in the program.